summonholmes/crime/README.md

   e.  created a query that linked between the two tables via the year column.

   f.  used matplotlib to graph my data

+You will need the following modules to run the program
+  a. sqlite3
+  b. csv
+  c. matplotlib.pyplot
+  d. panda

 References: